bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 apple.
                1 onion.
                2 dessertspoonfuls of curry powder.
-               1Ω pint of second stock.
+               1Ì†∞int of second stock.
                2 tablespoonfuls of cream.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
                2 dessertspoonfuls of flour.
                Salt.
                A few drops of lemon juice.